Medication at School

 Prescription Medication at school:

 **Please note: A new set of paperwork must be completed at the beginning of each school year.
 It cannot carry over from the prior school year.
+Please contact your school nurse for appropriate medication forms.

 High School: Students will be responsible for all prescription medication.
 Medication will be stored and administered by the student.
 No paperwork is required.
 Please do not send large amounts of the medication to school with your child.
 The medication should be stored in the appropriately labeled pharmacy bottle. *There is an exception to this rule for inhalers and EpiPens due to a Montana State Law.
 Please see section on the Asthma/Allergy Medication Law.